 Freedom, in and of itself, is worth the effort you are putting into quitting this habit.
 I encourage you to keep focusing on all of your motivations to recover, but remember that underneath those reasons lies a desire to be free to live the whole of your life – the good and the bad – without the pain of binge eating.

-If you want extra support as you move toward freedom from binge eating, the Brain over Binge Course includes 115 audios that are designed to guide you, motivate you, and answer your questions along the way.
-Try a free preview.
+If you want extra support as you move toward freedom from binge eating, the Brain over Binge Course includes 116 audios that are designed to guide you, motivate you, and answer your questions along the way.
+You can access the complete course for only $10.99 per month (no commitment required).